Add documentation for matrix federation + traefik labels for federation via port 8448 on matrix-federation entrypoint #62

 ||||

 Use when `SERVER_NAME` ≠ `DOMAIN` but you have no separate web service at `SERVER_NAME`.
-Remote homeservers fall back to `SERVER_NAME:8448` when there's no delegation.
+Remote homeservers fall back to `SERVER_NAME:8448` when there's no delegation (also requires SERVER_NAME pointing to same server that matrix is running on).

 |